Verses raises $6 million to set up blockchain-based property rights in augmented reality

 “We have assembled a world-class team of staff and advisors from companies like Deloitte, Apple, Samsung, Google, Microsoft, Magic Leap, and more to create a safer, smarter, and more immersive new era of the web — ‘The Spatial Web’,” said Rene.
 “The next generation of augmented and virtual reality can now include authenticated location data, real-time mapping, and physical asset tracking between specific locations.
 This technology powers a new era of fully interconnected and immersive interactive experiences that speak to consumers’ moods and thoughts.”

 Verses provides full interoperability, allowing users to share common VR and AR experiences across all types of devices, as well as trading virtual objects between locations.
 The protocol will be compatible with more than 2 billion connected mobile devices by 2020.
-Its first-of-its-kind technology establishes a new foundation for developers and creators that will fundamentally change how AR and VR are used by a wide variety of industries, Rene said.
+The first-of-its-kind technology establishes a new foundation for developers and creators that will fundamentally change how AR and VR are used by a wide variety of industries, Rene said.

 “Verses is the sandbox for the next generation of entrepreneurs that want to solve global issues [and] create new worlds and digital solutions to real-world problems,” said Jay Samit, independent vice chair at Deloitte Digital and advisor to Verses, in a statement.
 “By overlaying the blockchain on the physical world, you can go to a location and store digital objects there that are known to you as being official, real, and allowed to be there.
 This new protocol creates order out of what otherwise would have been chaos.”